Section 2: Files

 With each file upload you will have 3 tools at your use... listing image, text edit tool, and remove.

-- Use this tool and you can rename your file as well as add a description.
+- Second, is the pencil icon.
+Use this tool and you can rename your file as well as add a description.

-- Click here to completely remove the file.
+- Third, is the X icon.
+Use this to completely remove the file.